michael-rubel/laravel-couponables/README.md

 ```

 ## Usage
-After publishing migrations you can use a trait in the model you want as a redeemer:
+After publishing migrations, apply a trait in the model you want to use as a redeemer:
 ```php
 use HasCoupons;
 ```

 ### Seeding the database
-You can seed the coupons into the database simply using the model:
+You can seed the coupons simply using the model:
 ```php
 Coupon::create([
     'code'          => 'my-test-coupon',  // Coupon name to verify and redeem.